Hello, I Love You

 "Hello, I Love You" is a song recorded by American rock band the Doors for their 1968 album Waiting for the Sun.
 Elektra Records released it as a single that same year, which topped the charts in the U.S. and Canada.
 Although the Doors are credited as the songwriters, songs by other artists have been identified as likely sources.

-Apart from the single's success, a portion of the band's fans have dismissed the tune, perceiving it does not represent the Doors sound, due to its commercial nature and shallow lyrics, while also being the subject of plagiarism controversy.
+Apart from the single's success, a portion of the band's fans have dismissed the tune, arguing that it does not represent the Doors sound, due to its commercial nature and shallow lyrics.
+The Doors themselves strongly objected when Elektra Records pressured them to record the song for their third album, since it was one of the first songs they played together and they felt it represented a shallow pop approach that they had long since evolved beyond.

 Composition

 "Hello, I Love You" was written and first recorded in 1965.
 It was one of six songs recorded by Rick & the Ravens (a forerunner of the Doors) at World Pacific Jazz studios that the group used to try to secure a record deal.
-The lyrics were inspired by a young black girl whom Jim Morrison saw at Venice Beach: "Do you hope to pluck this dusky jewel".
+The lyrics were inspired by a young black girl whom Jim Morrison saw at Venice Beach: "Do you hope to pluck this dusky jewel?".

 Both the single and Waiting for the Sun liner notes list the song as a group composition; the performance rights organization ASCAP shows the writers as each of the individual Doors members.
-The majority of the track's structure is notated in the key of A Major.
+The majority of the track's structure is notated in the key of A major.

 Plagiarism controversy

 In the liner notes to The Doors: Box Set, Robby Krieger denied allegations that the song's musical structure was stolen from Ray Davies, where a riff similar to it is featured in the Kinks' "All Day and All of the Night".
 Instead, Krieger said the song's drum beat was taken from Cream's song "Sunshine of Your Love".
 But Davies commented in a 2012 interview with Mojo magazine:

 In a 2014 interview with Rolling Stone, Davies suggested that an out-of-court settlement had been reached with the Doors.
-Keyboardist Ray Manzarek, admitted in an interview with Musician magazine that it was "a lot like a Kinks song."
+Doors keyboardist Ray Manzarek admitted in an interview with Musician magazine that it was "a lot like a Kinks song."